daixtrose/cmake_utilities/README.md

 It extends CMake's [`FetchContent`](https://cmake.org/cmake/help/latest/module/FetchContent.html) feature such that all dependency information is collected in a separate file in the top-level of the repository, thereby avoiding repetitive code in the CMake files and enabling efficient configuration management.

-In addition, these utilities provide support for developers to apply code changes across dependencies and the dependent code base.
-When configured accordingly, CMake will clone code or fetch binaries from dependencies (and recursively dependencies of dependencies) and put them outside the standard _deps structure, thereby making cross-codebase code editing an easy task.
+In addition, these utilities provide support for developers to apply code changes distributed across dependencies and the dependent code base.
+When configured accordingly, these utilities will put dependencies (and dependencies of dependencies) outside the standard `${CMAKE_BINARY_DIR}/_deps` structure to a user-defined place in the filesystem.
 The dependency hierarchy tree gets unfolded into a flat structure.
-Each dependency is fetched or cloned exactly once.
+Debugging information will be adapted accordingly.
+It is possible to have mutiple build directories point to the very same codebase.

-Although this project was designed to meet the needs of C++ developers, extra effort went into not having any dependency beyond CMake itself, so this project can be used in other context, e.g. as a drop-in replacement for [`svn externals`](https://svnbook.red-bean.com/en/1.7/svn.advanced.externals.html) in a git context.
+Although this project was designed to meet the needs of C++ developers, extra effort went into not having any dependency beyond CMake itself, so this project can be used in other context, e.g. as a drop-in replacement for [`svn externals`](https://svnbook.red-bean.com/en/1.7/svn.advanced.externals.html) in a git project.

 ## Quick Start